5 Steps to Having Plants in the House All Winter Long

 STEP 3: Planting Your Adorable New Plant

-Now you have a plant and pot, you’re almost there!
+Now that you have a plant and pot, you’re almost there!
 If you chose one of the succulent options we recommended, here are a few tips to pot your new bundle of joy.
 First, take the succulent out of the nursery pot and remove as much of the soil off of the plant as possible.
 If you chose a pot with a drainage hole place some mesh tape over it so chunks of the soil don’t fall out.
 Then fill the pot mostly with well-drained potting soil, and add your succulent!
 If you are planting more than one in a pot, most succulents can be right on top of each other.
 However, if you want them to grow larger or faster, place them about an inch apart.

 If you chose the flowers or fern, it is best to keep the nutrient-rich soil from the Nursery.
 These plants will need the extra water it retains.
 Place the plant with the soil around in a pot and add extra soil if necessary.

 STEP 4: Taking Care of Your Houseplant